n4nidhinchandran/songbird/readme.md

      */
     public function redirectUserAfterPasswordReset(FormEvent $event)
     {
-        $url = $this->container->get('router')->generate('sonata_admin_dashboard');
+        $url = $this->container->get('router')->generate('admin');
         $event->setResponse(new RedirectResponse($url));
     }
-}
+    ...

 ```

-In UserCustomAction class, we have added a constructor to have access to the container.
-Once we have access to the container, we have access to everything.
-The sonataAdminCheckUserRights function has also been refactored to use the $this->container to access other services instead.

 Now try to go through the full password reset functionality and see if it works for you.

-If everything goes well, you should see a "The password has been reset successfully" after changing the password.
+If everything goes well, you should be redirected to the admin dashboard after the password is reset successfully.

 ## Update BDD (Optional)

 Based on the user story, let us create a new cest file

 ```
--> bin/codecept generate:cest acceptance As_Test1_User/IWantToResetPasswordWithoutLoggingIn -c src/AppBundle/
+-> vendor/bin/codecept generate:cest acceptance As_Test1_User/IWantToResetPasswordWithoutLoggingIn -c src/AppBundle/
 ```

 To automate the checking of emails, we need the mailcatcher module for codeception.
 Let us update composer